 Many parents automatically look at tuition payments as the best way to support, but if the student can get solid financial assistance on tuition, consider other ways to help.
 Bill or insurance support, covering grocery costs or other living expenses are areas to consider.

 As your student chooses classes and activities, they’ll need to learn how to budget their time.
-Next week, we’ll discuss how you can help them budget their money as well.
 For more advice on navigating financials or saving for higher ed, click here for friendly advice from the CommunityAmerica Credit Union Savin’ Mavens.
 This post was written by Maven Jason Armstrong, a branch manager at CommunityAmerica.